Build guide

 Print the parts

-The parts are sliced for 1-click printing on a Bambulab X1C, but check out the Printed Parts page for more very important information. -
+Check out the Printed Parts page for important information. -

 Install the software